Information We Collect and You Provide

 Washington, D.C.
 20005

-APTA Privacy Shield Policy for EU & Swiss Personal Data Transferred to the U.S.
+APTA Data Privacy Framework Policy for EU & Swiss Personal Data Transferred to the U.S.

-APTA is subject to the jurisdiction and enforcement authority of the US Federal Trade Commission in relation to the EU and Swiss data we handle under the Privacy Shield.
+APTA is subject to the jurisdiction and enforcement authority of the US Federal Trade Commission in relation to the EU, UK, and Swiss data we handle under the DPF Program.

 We obtain and process Personal Information in different capacities.

-· As a data controller, we collect and process EEA Personal Information directly from individuals, either via our publicly available websites, including www.apta.com, or in connection with our customer, partner, and vendor relationships.
+As a data controller, we collect and process EEA,UK, and Swiss Personal Information directly from individuals, either via our publicly available websites, including www.apta.com, or in connection with our customer, partner, and vendor relationships.

-We commit to be subject to the Principles received from the EEA and Switzerland in reliance on the Frameworks.
+We commit to be subject to the Principles received from the EEA, the UK, and Switzerland in reliance on the Frameworks.

-Personal Information Received from the European Economic Area and Switzerland
+Personal Information Received from the European Economic Area, the United Kingdom, and Switzerland

 Data Integrity and Purpose Limitation